BinaryMuse/judaw/README.md

 Note that the library is dependent on the Java UniObjects SDK located in `asjava.zip` from the IBM Developer's Kit (UniDK).
-This file is included in the JUDAW repository in the `deps` directory.
+This file is included in the JUDAW repository in the `deps` directory as `asjava.jar`.
 The version number for the included version of this file is in the `VERSION` file in the same directory.

 Special Thanks
 ==============